-Researchers discover new clues about how amyotrophic lateral sclerosis developsMarch 31st, 2013 in Neuroscience /
+Researchers discover new clues about how amyotrophic lateral sclerosis developsMarch 31, 2013 in Medicine & Health / Neuroscience

 Johns Hopkins scientists say they have evidence from animal studies that a type of central nervous system cell other than motor neurons plays a fundamental role in the development of amyotrophic lateral sclerosis (ALS), a fatal degenerative disease.
 The discovery holds promise, they say, for identifying new targets for interrupting the disease's progress.